 While I can’t define what being rich means to you, I think we can all agree that there is a common motivation that fuels the drive to become rich: a desire for increased freedom.

-That’s why we should think of wealth as a continuum rather than as a specific destination.
+That’s why we should think of wealth as a continuum rather than a specific destination.

 Each step is part of the process of building wealth and becoming rich.

-But isn’t the goal to get rich, not be happy?
+But isn’t the goal to get rich, not to be happy?